 On the other hand, Foxtel Now’s live-streaming can either be a pro or a con.
 If you like a good binge-session, then Foxtel Now misses the mark, with the exception of their on demand content.
 If you like just sitting down and selecting a channel, a la traditional FTA TV, then Foxtel Now hits the spot.
 But the big differentiator is the Sports Package add-on.
 Netflix doesn’t do sport at all, live or otherwise.
 But Foxtel Now delivers access to a wide range of live broadcasts favourites like AFL, NRL, Super Rugby, Supercars, and F1®.
 Euro-football fans can watch UEFA Champions League matches live, along with all Serie A, Bundesliga and La Liga matches.

 Netflix comes up ahead in terms of price and technical slickness.
 The buffer-less viewing makes watching movies and series a breeze, while the low $9.99 entry point is appealing to everyone’s wallet.
 Unless sports matters in your viewing mix?
 In which case, Foxtel Now is the obvious answer.
-The only caveat being Foxtel Now’s higher price point of $39/month (that’s $10/month for basic access and $29/month for the Sports package).
+The only caveat being Foxtel Now’s higher price point of $54/month (that’s $25/month for standard Essentials access and $29/month for the Sports package).